 If you’re going through commented games, you’ll not only be focusing on understanding middle game ideas but you’ll be learning openings as well.
 You can also solve exercises from a manual of positional chess exercises.

-Arriving on Wednesday we suggest you to repeat Monday’s training.
-Too much tactics is never enough!
+Arriving on Wednesday we suggest you repeating Monday’s training.
+There is no such thing as too much tactics.

 Ready to start winning at chess?